SUSE and Intel are working closely together to offer customers solutions and innovations for the data center of the future.

 When it's time to deploy a reliable and future-proven business-critical environment, Intel and SUSE are the partners to work with.

-Customer testimonials illustrate how SUSE and Intel have helped them meet and exceed business goals:
+Customers explain how SUSE and Intel have helped them meet and exceed their goals:

 - Delta Lloyd reduced management costs by standardizing on a single Linux distribution—SUSE Linux Enterprise Server